Google receives 3.5 billion searches every single day. So it’s no surprise that people rely on it to learn more about businesses.

 These gave businesses the opportunity to pay to be on the first page of the SERPs.

-That’s a quick and easy trick to put your business online.
+That’s a quick and easy trick to boost your online marketing efforts.

 But it doesn’t pay off in the long term.